Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 St. Stephen’s Basilica

-Take a Leisurely Stroll Along Andrassy Avenue
+Take a Leisurely Walk Along Andrassy Avenue

 Andrassy Avenue